Shivang0/ducatuscore/packages/ducatuscore-p2p-doge/docs/index.md

 # Peer-to-Peer

-The `@ducatus/ducatuscore-p2p-doge` module provides peer-to-peer networking capabilities for Bitcore, and includes [Peer](peer.md) and [Pool](pool.md) classes.
+The `@ducatus/ducatuscore-p2p-doge` module provides peer-to-peer networking capabilities for Ducatuscore, and includes [Peer](peer.md) and [Pool](pool.md) classes.
 A [Message](messages.md) class is also exposed, in addition to [several types of messages](messages.md).
 Pool will maintain connection to several peers, Peers represents a node in the bitcoin network, and Message represents data sent to and from a Peer.
 For detailed technical information about the bitcoin protocol, please visit the [Protocol Specification](https://en.bitcoin.it/wiki/Protocol_specification) on the Bitcoin Wiki.

 ## Installation